© 2023 United Church of God Australia

-To many, 'Feast of Tabernacles' is a strange-sounding phrase, and conjure up a picture of something impossibly remote and archaic.
+To many, 'Feast of Tabernacles' is a strange-sounding phrase, and conjures up a picture of something impossibly remote and archaic.
 Yet the Feast of Tabernacles looks towards the future and pictures a time for which mankind has yearned down through the ages.

-Excerpt from 'God's Holy Day Plan'—
+Excerpt from 'God's Holy Day Plan' (study guide) —